RaphaelItotia/Water_Tanks_Prices_Kenya/README.md

 1. What is the price range for each brand?
 2. How does tank size affect price?
 3. Which brand offers the cheapest tanks for a given size?
-4. What is the distribution of tank sizes?
+4. What is the distribution of tank prices by brands and sizes?
 5. Is there a significant difference in prices between brands?
 6. What is the average price of water tanks by brand?
 7. What are the most and least expensive brands on average?